-The data object of the processing will not be divulged unless explicit authorization of the interested party has been granted after appropriate information.
+The information we collect will not be given to any third party, except to the extent and for the purpose we may be required to do so by law.
+The data object of the processing will not be divulged unless explicit authorization of the Data Subject has been granted after appropriate information.
 The data may instead be communicated to companies contractually linked to the Data Controller.
 The data may be disclosed to third parties belonging to the following categories:

 – subjects that provide services for the management of the information system used by the Data Controller and the telecommunications networks, and that are responsible for the maintenance of the technological areas (including e-mail and the newsletter service);